- Ease of Use

 |CoinCorner||3 - 10%||-|

-As this shows, there are cheaper (and just as easy) ways to buy Bitcoin (BTC) in the UK.
-Read my short overview post of the best ways to buy Bitcoin (BTC) in the UK to find the right choice for you.
+There are cheaper (and just as easy) ways to buy Bitcoin (BTC) in the UK.
+Read my short summary of the best ways to buy Bitcoin (BTC) in the UK.
+That post will help you find an option which suits you (without paying excessive fees).

 The closest equivalent to CoinCorner that comes to mind is Wirex.

-Wirex is the absolute cheapest way (1% in fees) to buy Bitcoin (BTC) with a debit or credit card in the UK.
+Wirex is the absolute cheapest way (1% in fees) to buy Bitcoin (BTC) with a debit card, credit card, or UK bank transfer in the UK.
 Compared to the next cheapest alternative (Coinbase), you’ll save about 3% in fees when buying Bitcoin (BTC) with a debit or credit card using Wirex.

 Conclusion: Cheaper UK Options Available